zacherycecil/zachplayer/readme.md

 - Not optimized for high-resolution video.
 - No built-in playlist editor (random mode is automatic).
 - Requires configuration to match your mouse device in `input_devices.txt`.

-## License

-MIT License — do whatever you want, just don't blame me if it breaks.

 ## Author